aprove-developers/LoAT/README.md

  * add `-L/path/to/z3/bin` to `LINK_FLAGS`
  * add `-I/path/to/z3/include` to `COMPILE_FLAGS`
 * make
-* for more detailed instruction, have a look at [INSTALL.md](<https://github.com/aprove-developers/LoAT/blob/master/INSTALL.md>)
+* for more detailed instructions, have a look at [INSTALL.md](<https://github.com/aprove-developers/LoAT/blob/master/INSTALL.md>)